Councilman Daniel Valenzuela

 Councilman Daniel Valenzuela began his four-year term of office for the Phoenix City Council on Jan.
 3, 2012.
 He proudly represents District 5, which includes west and central Phoenix.
 Daniel is committed to working with community leaders and his colleagues on the Council to make Phoenix an even better place to live.

-He currently chairs the Neighborhoods, Planning and Development, Housing and Homeless City Council Subcommittee.
-He serves as a member of the following subcommittees: Downtown, Aviation, Economy and Education; Public Safety, Veterans, Transparency and Ethics; and Transportation and Infrastructure subcommittees.
+He currently chairs the the Downtown, Aviation and Redevelopment Subcommittee.
+He serves as a member of the following subcommittees: Finance, Efficiency, Economy & Sustainability; Neighborhoods, Housing & Development; and Parks, Arts, Transparency & Education.
 Through these committees he focuses on policies to promote strong neighborhoods through public safety, revitalization of neighborhoods and economic development.

 Daniel has dedicated his entire life to public service.
 He currently is a special operations firefighter with a valley city and the former public information officer.
 Working closely with the local media, he has been able to educate the public about childhood drownings and much more.
 He also developed several programs to educate all ages – from youth to seniors – about water safety, and healthier lifestyles.

 Daniel has become a leader in the local and national first responder community.
 He is an instructor for the Arizona Department of Emergency Management and director of the National Fire and Rescue Services Information Officer Network.
 He also has served as a fire science instructor at Glendale High School and the Maricopa Community Colleges District.
 He is the former president of the National Association of Hispanic Firefighters, representing nearly 30 chapters throughout the country.